Arden, North Carolina

 The town was named for the Forest of Arden noted in the comedy, As You Like It, by Shakespeare.
+It was founded by author Charles Willing Beale in 1872.

-Arden is home to Glen Arden Elementary school, located at 50 Pinehurst Circle, Arden, 28704.
-Arden is also home to Christ School, a private Episcopal school for boys.
+Arden is home to Glen Arden Elementary school, located at 50 Pinehurst Circle as well as to Christ School, a private Episcopal school for boys.
+Arden is also home to Lutheridge, a Lutheran Camp and Conference Center affiliated with the ELCA.

 Historic structures

 The Blake House was listed on the National Register of Historic Places in 2010.
 The structure is a rare example of the Gothic Revival Style in the state.

 Arden is home to the Oak Park Historic District that was established in 1927.
 While building was interrupted due to the crash of 1929, more than 15 homes of the period remain standing today.